PriyankBhatt/async-rollback/Readme.md

 A simple util to make reverting easy in complex nested promises.

-Every now and then we have a problem wherein we db/micro service call depends on eachother For eg.
+Every now and then we have a problem wherein db/micro service call depends on each other For eg.

-create a collection and on success update second collection. so out functions start nesting like
 ```javascript

 function updateSomeDoc2() {